Eating for beauty: Beyoncé’s healthy, clear skin diet

-To maintain their weight and clear, healthy skin, Beyoncé and her husband Jay-Z want to lose some weight and have healthy skin, they go on a plant-based diet for thirty days – which is essentially eating vegan food only.
-And, they’re not alone, with the surge in consumption of green juices and vegetable smoothies, chia bowls, kale and spinach with everything, plus food swaps that switch pasta for courgette noodles and traditional grain rice for cauliflower rice, it’s clear to see that adopting a temporary vegan diet has never been so popular.
+To maintain their weight and clear, healthy skin, Beyoncé and her husband Jay-Z often embark on a plant-based, glow-enhancing diet for thirty days – which essentially consists of eating vegan food only.
+And, they’re not alone; with the surge in consumption of green juices, vegetable smoothies, chia bowls and spinach with everything, plus food swaps that switch pasta for courgette noodles and traditional grain rice for cauliflower rice, it’s clear to see that adopting a temporary vegan diet has never been so popular.

 Converts swear that eating mainly plants and no meat or dairy helps them to look and feel younger, with their glowing skin being attributed to a steady influx of vitamins, minerals, lots of water and less inflammatory foods like bacon, eggs, cheese and cow’s milk.

 But, if you’re considering adopting a vegan lifestyle, is it good for you?
 Find out more about how veganism can help or hinder your weight-loss and health efforts.

 Dr Sally Norton, NHS weight loss consultant and health expert who runs the popular website VavistaLife, explains: “I often get asked if going vegan is a good thing for weight loss, or health in general.
 It’s now becoming more mainstream.
 Why? – and is that a good thing?”

 Vegans eat a diet which is rich in vegetables and consume nothing that comes from animals – meat, fish, eggs, dairy, honey etc. Vegetarians, by contrast, may eat dairy and eggs but avoid meat and often fish.

 Sally adds: “I’m not here to discuss the ethos.
 But we should probably consider making more of an effort to choose properly reared meat, sustainably caught fish and free-range eggs.”